wesselvdv/pgbouncer/doc/config.md

 Add the client host address and port to the application name setting set on connection start.
 This helps in identifying the source of bad queries etc.  This logic applies only at the start of a connection.
-If `application_name` is later changed with `SET`, PgBouncer does not change it again.
+If `application_name` is later changed with `SET`, pg_ddm does not change it again.

 Default: 0

 ### conffile

 Show location of current config file.
-Changing it will make PgBouncer use another config file for next `RELOAD` / `SIGHUP`.
+Changing it will make pg_ddm use another config file for next `RELOAD` / `SIGHUP`.

 Default: file from command line